|Barcelona Beaches - guide to Barcelona best beaches|

 La Nova Icària beach

-La Mar Bella beach
+La Mar Bella beach (has small nudist area)

 La Nova Mar Bella beach

 Llevant beach (most northerly - area for 100 dogs)

 Banys Forum - bathing area Parc del Forum

 Chiringuito beach bars Barcelona

 Each Barcelona beach section has small beach bars on the sand which are called "chiringuitos" (pronounced chee-ring-geet-toes.)
 These little beach bars often organise beach parties.
 Chiringuitos are hugely popular and serve drinks, snacks and a menu of snacks and salads.
 The food and drink is a little more than in the city, but considering the beach location the prices are reasonable.
 Chiringuitos also rent out sun-beds and often have DJ’s playing chill-out music.
 There are also a number of night clubs on the Barcelona beachfront.

 Opening times for Barcelona chiringuito beach bars.
 Barcelona's beach bars are open daily from around 10.00 in the morning until 02:00 on all beaches, except the chiringuitos in Barceloneta beach in front of residential areas, which close at midnight.